Test data management

 Software testing variables

-1) test object
+1) Test object

-2) environment
+2) Environment

-3) test data
+3) Test data

 Test data management strategies

-TDM encompasses data generation, data masking, scripting, provisioning, and cloning.
+TDM encompasses data generation, data masking, provisioning, and virtualization & cloning.
 The automation of these activities will enhance the data management process and make it more efficient.
 A possible way to do this is to link the test data to a particular test and feed it into automation software that provides data in the expected format.

 How to: test data management